Bicep are the talk of electronic music right now.

 Let’s start by talking about the motion graphics used for the artwork of Isles and its lead singles throughout the campaign.

 The artwork and animations are designed by Studio Degrau.
 The animated monumental sculptures give Isles its own identity that effortlessly translates to a number of different online mediums.
-The artwork is that iconic it also translates to the vinyl sleeves and stand-alone prints.
+The artwork is iconic it also translates to vinyl sleeves and stand-alone prints.

 I can only imagine what the production of the live show is going to be like...

 Private Fan Community

 One of the biggest challenges for an artist during the last 12 months has been connecting with their audience.
 With the vast majority of Bicep’s audience connecting at live gigs, Ninja Tune invited Bicep’s fans to a private WhatsApp via a QR code.

 Members of the group were sent out news, audio and video clips or behind-the-scenes content.
 This created an exclusive feel to the group, with fans receiving news straight to their phone.